 Burkle compiled a 158-10 career record at North-Linn High School, where he was a four-time state qualifier and three-time state finalist.
 He captured the Class 1A state title at 130 pounds in 2002.
 Burkle placed second at state in 2001 (130) and 2003 (135).

-Fields, a 2008 All-American heavyweight at the University of Iowa, is in his fifth season as an assistant on Mike Duroe’s coaching staff.
+Fields, a 2008 All-American heavyweight at the University of Iowa, is in his sixth season as an assistant on Mike Duroe’s coaching staff.

 Fields, a native of Lowden, was a three-time Big Ten placewinner for the Hawkeyes and compiled a career record of 95-38.
 During his senior season, Fields finished 32-8, placed third at the Big Ten Championships and took fifth at the NCAA Championships.
 He was named the team’s Most Improved Wrestler and also honored with the J. Donald McPike award, presented to the graduating senior with the highest grade point average.